 There is no area threshold for the woodland tree health improvement part of this grant – although the works under the agreement must be worth at least £500.

 There is a minimum agreement size of 0.25 hectares and a minimum woodland block size of 0.1 hectares for applications for the woodland tree health restoration grant.

 The following land is not eligible for the scheme:

 - land subject to some Rural Development schemes

 - land subject to another obligation that is not compatible with Countryside Stewardship

 You must have control of the land and all activities needed to meet the requirements of the capital items selected for the full period of the agreement (2 years).

-If you are a tenant applying for an agreement in your own name, you must have:
+If you are a tenant applying for an agreement in your name, you must have:

-- control of all the activities needed to meet the scheme requirements for the chosen Countryside Stewardship multi-year and capital items
+- control of all required activities needed to meet the scheme requirements for the chosen Countryside Stewardship capital items

 - management control of all the agreement land for the duration of any commitments (which may extend beyond the agreement period)